al3monni/MNIST_CIFAR10_classification_tf2/README.md

 3. Then unmount both the BOOT and ROOTFS volumes from the host machine and then eject the SD Card.

-### Step 2: Connect the Kria KV260 platform/board tthrough UART or SSH connection
+### Step 2: Connect the Kria KV260 platform/board through UART or SSH connection

 In this section we will look at connecting to the platform through a serial connection via UART.
 Equip yourself with a serial client such as Putty or Tera Term.